akka/akka/akka-docs/src/main/paradox/split-brain-resolver.md

 @@@

-## Multiple data centers

-Akka Cluster has @ref:[support for multiple data centers](cluster-dc.md), where the cluster membership is managed by each data center separately and independently of network partitions across different data centers.
-The Split Brain Resolver is embracing that strategy and will not count nodes or down nodes in another data center.

-When there is a network partition across data centers the typical solution is to wait the partition out until it heals, i.e. do nothing.
-Other decisions should be performed by an external monitoring tool or human operator.

 ## Cluster Singleton and Cluster Sharding

 The purpose of Cluster Singleton and Cluster Sharding is to run at most one instance